ArchBuilder/ArchBuilder/ReadMe.md

  and functions, as well as architectural styles such as client-server, microservices, and event-driven architectures.

-_Steps we could follow to create one are:-_ 1.Determine the types of components and patterns to include.
+_Steps we could follow to create one are:-_
+- Determine the types of components and patterns to include.
-2.Organize components and patterns (by architectural styles, programming language, function, or other relevant criteria) 3.Create a database.
-(Something like where to store these components as they are displayed) 4.Define metadata (Extra information)
+- Organize components and patterns (by architectural styles, programming language, function, or other relevant criteria)
+- Create a database.
+(Something like where to store these components as they are displayed)
+- Define metadata (Extra information)
-5.Implement search functionality (To quicken work at user end, for user experience) 6.Maintain and update (With new trends, fixing errors, etc)
+- Implement search functionality (To quicken work at user end, for user experience)
+- Maintain and update (With new trends, fixing errors, etc)